-Last year, our annual "say on pay" advisory vote received overwhelming support with 96.26% of the votes cast in favour of our executive compensation program.
+Last year, our annual "say-on-pay" advisory vote received the support of 96.56% of the votes cast in favour of our executive compensation program.
 We believe this support reflects shareholder endorsement that our compensation philosophy aligns the interests of our executives with our shareholders.
+Nonetheless, we reached out to certain of our largest shareholders for feedback regarding our executive compensation program.
+In connection with those discussions, we have supplemented our disclosure in order to provide further clarity for shareholders.